DustyCar/ArtSite/README.md

 This is a React project using Vite as the build tool.
 It offers fast build times and an optimized development environment.
 Below are the steps to set up and run the project locally.

+# Project Summary

+This application allows users to search and explore artworks from multiple museum APIs, including The Metropolitan Museum of Art and The Cleveland Museum of Art.
+Users can discover, browse, and curate their own personal exhibitions by saving selected artworks.
+The platform provides a seamless experience for art enthusiasts to build and organize virtual galleries, enhancing engagement with museum collections in a personalized way.

 ## Prerequisites

 Ensure you have the following installed: